Swiftales/swiftales.github.io/README.md

 # Blogs
+- Level up on protocols, associatedtypes and extensions.
 - Protocols and associatedtypes.
 - Swift type inference and UIColor convenience initialiser.
 - Swift protocols with 'get set' and 'get' properties.